txusballesteros/Android-Clean-Testing/README.md

 Android Clean & Testing Example
 ===============================

 Here you have a full example project that shows how you can implement different tests types into your android projects.
+My goal with this repository is show the way to have a isolated architecture and how you can mock and test all the layers or components of the project.

 You will can see next kind of tests.